Child Custody Evaluation Attorneys Morris County, NJ

 At Jacobs Berger, our divorce and family law attorneys have extensive experience helping clients navigate the child custody process in local New Jersey communities including Morristown, Denville, Morris Plains, Rockaway, Madison, Randolph, East Hanover, Dover, and all of Morris County.
 We take pride in offering dynamic and personalized legal solutions that address the unique needs and concerns of our clients.
 Our attorneys believe that amicable and mutually beneficial resolutions to even the most contentious disputes can be possible with the right approach.

-Contact us online or call us at our Morristown offices by dialing (973) 718-7705 today for a comprehensive and confidential cases assessment with a member of our qualified legal team regarding your child custody hearing, child custody evaluation, or any other divorce or family law matter.
+Contact us online or call us at our Morristown offices by dialing (973) 718-7705 today for a comprehensive and confidential Strategic Planning Session with a member of our qualified legal team regarding your child custody hearing, child custody evaluation, or any other divorce or family law matter.